 The Italian merger control regime was implemented with Law No. 287/1990, entitled 'Provisions for the protection of competition and the market' (the Act).
 The Act was drafted on the basis of reciprocal exclusivity, or single barrier, principles.
-Therefore, it applied only to agreements, abuses of dominant position and concentrations that did not fall within the application of the treaties establishing the European Communities, EC Regulations or other Acts of the EC having equivalent legal effect.
-Italian Legislative Decree No. 3/2017 implementing Directive 2014/104/EU on antitrust damages actions has introduced some changes.
-Section 1(1) of the Act now provides that the provisions of the Act apply to 'any agreements, abuses of dominant position and concentrations', whereas Section 1(2) specifies that the Italian Competition and Market Authority (the Authority) may also apply Articles 101 and 102 of the Treaty on the Functioning of the European Union (TFEU) and Sections 2 and 3 of the Act concerning agreements restricting competition and abuses of dominant position to the same cases, even in parallel.
-With specific reference to concentrations, even if the current version of Section 1 of the Act does not provide such a specification, we can conclude that the Act still applies to concentrations (exceeding the statutory thresholds set forth in the Act as described below) that fall outside the scope of EU Merger Regulation No. 139/2004 (the EU Merger Regulation) and that therefore do not have to be notified to the European Commission.
+Therefore, it applied only to agreements, abuses of dominant position and concentrations that did not fall within the application of the treaties establishing the European Community, European Commission regulations or other acts of the European Commission having equivalent legal effect.
+Italian Legislative Decree No. 3/2017 implementing Directive 2014/104/EU2 on antitrust damages actions introduced some changes.
+Section 1(1) of the Act now states that the provisions of the Act apply to 'any agreements, abuses of dominant position and concentrations', whereas Section 1(2) specifies that the Italian Competition and Market Authority (the Authority) may also apply Articles 101 and 102 of the Treaty on the Functioning of the European Union (TFEU) and Sections 2 and 3 of the Act concerning agreements restricting competition and abuses of dominant position to the same cases, even in parallel.
+With specific reference to concentrations, even though the current version of Section 1 of the Act does not provide such a specification, we can conclude that the Act still applies to concentrations (exceeding the statutory thresholds set forth in the Act as described below or nonetheless considered relevant by the Authority pursuant to Section 16(1-bis) of the Act) that fall outside the scope of Council Regulation (EC) No. 139/2004 of 20 January 2004 on the control of concentrations between undertakings (the EU Merger Regulation) and that therefore do not have to be notified to the European Commission.
 In this respect, reference is made to the combined effect of Section 1(4) of the Act, which specifies that its provisions shall be interpreted in accordance with the principles of European Community competition law, and the provision of Considerandum 18 of the EU Merger Regulation, which specifies that Member States should not be permitted to apply their national legislation on competition to concentrations with a Community dimension.